ciernialab/MicrogliaMorphology/README.md

 ### Install MicrogliaMorphology into ImageJ plugins folder and download MicrogliaMorphology_BioVoxxel script

-1. Save the **MicrogliaMorphology.ijm** file from this repo into the ‘plugins’ folder in your ImageJ directory.
+1. When you download and install FIJI, your app and related scripts/plugins will be saved into a folder called “Fiji.app”.
+    Create a new directory called “MicrogliaMorphology” under:
+    Fiji.app > scripts > Plugins.
+2. Save the **MicrogliaMorphology_Program.ijm** and
+    **MicrogliaMorphology_BioVoxxel.ijm**files from this repo (can be
+    found in macros-scripts folder) into the new MicrogliaMorphology directory.
-2. Restart ImageJ
+3. Restart ImageJ
-3. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, where it can be clicked on to begin user prompts.
+4. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, under which you can find both macros that you just installed.
+Either can be clicked on to begin their respective user prompts.
-4. Download **MicrogliaMorphology_BioVoxxel.ijm** file from this repo into your directory of choice.

-### Create the following subdirectories in a single directory for your project, and include one representative test image:
+### Create the following subdirectories in a single directory for your project where you would like to save your images and analysis output, and include one representative test image (e.g., ‘Test-Iba1’):

 ![](./images/Example_DatasetDirectory.png)